jasondeglint/MaViS/README.md

 <img src="/media/jetson_code.png" width=600>

-To properly run the entire system you must run both scripts at the same in two separate terminals.
+To properly run the entire system you must run both scripts at the same in **two separate terminals**.

 ### Video Streaming & Inference using DeepStream